tanweijie123/tp/docs/UserGuide.md

 ### Listing all clients : `clist`

-Shows a list of all clients in the clients list.
+Shows a list of all clients in the Client list.

 Format: `clist`